Audiveris/audiveris/docs/_pages/ui_tools/system.md

 ## System Merge
 {: .no_toc }

-In Audiveris GRID step, detected staves are gathered into systems, based on barlines found on the left side of the staves.
+In the Audiveris ``GRID`` step, detected staves are gathered into systems, based on barlines found on the left side of the staves.

 In a poor quality score image, many black pixels may have disappeared, sometimes leading to broken